Improving Medical Visual Representation Learning with Pathological-level Cross-Modal Alignment and Correlation Exploration: Further Analysis and Visualizations

 { \begin{enumerate} \item[A.] The query tokens facilitate the extraction of consistent V-PORs across various images $\&$ The V-PORs concentrate on the same anatomical regions $\rightarrow$ The V-PORs demonstrate an ability to capture pathological observations pertinent to a specific anatomical location. \item[B.] The V-PORs extracted by the same query token exhibit significant similarity to the same type of T-PORs among the various T-PORs within each report. \item[C.] The query tokens effectively extract V-PORs that are most relevant to the T-PORs.
 Given that the T-PORs, learned directly from the text, are clinically significant, one may conclude that the proposed PCMA module functions effectively, i.e., A$\&$B $\rightarrow$ C. \end{enumerate} }

 The analysis in the previous paragraphs has confirmed the condition A. To validate B, we randomly select 200 samples showing the presence of the~\textit{Atelectasis} and locate the relevant sentences describing the~\textit{Atelectasis} observation by checking whether the sentence contains the pathology observation name\footnote{Samples without comprising the observation name are simply removed.}.
 Subsequently, we record the index of the V-POR that demonstrates the greatest similarity with each selected T-POR from the entire set of samples.
 Following this, we evaluate the consistency of the selected V-POR across all samples by calculating the proportion of the most frequently selected V-POR (top-1 result).
 The findings indicate that $47.4\%$ of the samples exhibit a consistent top-one-ranked V-POR.
-Acknowledging that certain sentences may encompass multiple observations, i.e., sentence ``\textit{extremely low lung volumes with pulmonary vascular crowding and left basilar atelectasis}," we additionally present the top-2 result ($59.3\%$), which includes samples wherein the most frequently selected V-POR ranks second.
-The preceding results unequivocally demonstrate that the query tokens possess the ability to extract pathology observations from the images and exhibit pathological-level alignment through the reasonable and meticulous design of our PCMA module, thereby further confirming our framework.
+Acknowledging that certain sentences may encompass multiple observations, e.g., sentence ``\textit{extremely low lung volumes with pulmonary vascular crowding and left basilar atelectasis}," we additionally present the top-2 result ($59.3\%$), which includes samples wherein the most frequently selected V-POR ranks second.
+The preceding results unequivocally demonstrate that the query tokens possess the ability to extract pathology observations from the images and exhibit pathological-level alignment with our PCMA module, thereby further substantiating the validity of our framework.